• Skip to main content

 Multidisciplinary Clinic

-The UAMS Adult Sickle Cell Clinical Program provides a Multidisciplinary Clinic for adult patients with sickle cell anemia from all over the state.
-Patients are scheduled for annual appointments unless they have more severe complications that require more frequent visits.
-On the basis of each comprehensive visit, a care plan for that patient is created to serve as a blueprint for the patient’s medical care throughout the year and is communicated to each patient’s primary care provider.
+The UAMS Adult Sickle Cell Clinical Program provides a Multidisciplinary Clinic for adult patients with sickle cell anemia from across the state.
+Patients are scheduled for annual comprehensive appointments unless they have more severe complications that require more frequent follow-ups.
+Based on each visit, an individualized care plan is created to guide the patient’s medical management for the year and is shared with their primary care provider.

-About 900 adult sickle cell patients are living in Arkansas, so there is still work to do to reach each one.
+With approximately 900 adult sickle cell patients living in Arkansas, continued outreach and care coordination remain essential.
+The program is committed to improving health outcomes and quality of life for individuals living with sickle cell disease throughout the state, living in Arkansas, so there is still work to do to reach each one.
 We are providing a better state of health for the sickle cell patients in Arkansas.

 UAMS Health LogoUAMS HealthUniversity of Arkansas for Medical Sciences